On the Line / Food Truck / 13 Licenses and Permits Needed to Open a Food Truck

 How to Get a Parking Permit

-Before parking your food truck and starting to sell, look up local parking permit requirements on the city or town website.
+Before parking your food truck and starting to sell, look up local parking permit requirements on your city or town website.

 How Much Does a Parking Permit Cost?

-Parking permits can be free, or cost up to a few hundred dollars depending on the event, location, or time.
+Parking permits can be free, or cost up to a few hundred dollars depending on the special event, private property owner, location, or time.

 Licenses and Permit Laws in the US